JAlcocerT/JAlcocerT/content/blog/dev-email.md

 ![alt text](/blog_img/selfh/marketing/listonk-campaign-html.png)

 You are free to also plug n8n, or feed ListMonk from leads from waiting lists or sales pipelines.

+### Django and Gmail

+How could I forget that is also possible to make gmail as SMTP for your apps.

+I havent tried it yet for now, but there is a great tutorial: https://codingforentrepreneurs.com/blog/sending-email-in-django-from-gmail

+And associated video on yt from cfe.

 ### Email for Marketing